lauprellim/semita/README.md

 pc-set-info.maxpat: An augmented pitch-class set calculator that includes much useful information.

+serial-matrix-generator.maxpat: Generates systems of serial matrices somewhat in the spirit of Stockhausen.

 synthesis-fm.maxpat: Easily experiment with creating harmonies using techniques of FM synthesis.
 Export your harmonies as MIDI files.